Nothgisrandom/Predicting-the-price-of-used-cars/README.md

 •	Eliminated Redundant Features: o	Lasso regularization dropped features with negligible contributions.

-6.**Recommendations**
+6. **Recommendations**
-•	For Inventory Management:\
+•	**For Inventory Management:**

 - Focus on acquiring newer vehicles with lower mileage, as consumers value these more.
 -	Highlight features like engine size and specific makes/models in marketing campaigns.

-•	For Pricing Strategies:
+•	**For Pricing Strategies:**
   -  Use the predictive model to price vehicles based on mileage, age, and other vital attributes.
   -  Adjust pricing strategies based on region-specific demand and feature preferences.
   -	The “best” fitted model provides a reliable mechanism for predicting vehicle prices.
   -	Understanding mileage, vehicle age, and categorical attributes can guide pricing decisions.
   -	Cleaning and encoding categorical features significantly enhanced model accuracy.

 ## Characteristics of Cars Priced in the Top 10th Percentile:

 My models focused on cars below the 90th percentile for the price.
-Cars in the top 10th percentile tier based on descriptive statistics have the following attributes (1178 cars): \
+Cars in the top 10th percentile tier based on descriptive statistics have the following attributes (1178 cars):

 **Region:** The most frequent was Seattle-Tacoma\
 **Price:** Range from 68,000- 200,142 dollars.\
 **Year:** varied from 1932 to 2021.0, with a median of 2019.\